dgilland/flask-logconfig/README.rst

 Configuration
 =============

 Configuration of Python's logging module is specified using the standard ``dictConfig`` or ``fileConfig`` formats supported by `logging.config <https://docs.python.org/library/logging.config.html>`_.
-This allows Flaks apps to be configured as one would in a Django app that uses `logging <https://docs.djangoproject.com/en/1.7/topics/logging/>`__.
+This allows Flask apps to be configured as one would in a Django app that uses `logging <https://docs.djangoproject.com/en/1.7/topics/logging/>`__.

 LOGCONFIG